wwivbbs/docs/Original-Ideas-for-5.0-from-July-1999.md

 #### Door Ideas
-  * Make door dropfile format file (i.e. CHAIN.FMT) that defines the format for a door file (so it's not hard coded into the source code, and new door formats can be added adhoc to product.
+  * [Issue 391](https://github.com/wwivbbs/wwiv/issues/391) Make door dropfile format file (i.e. CHAIN.FMT)
+that defines the format for a door file (so it's not hard coded into the source code, and new door formats can be added adhoc to product.
   * [X] Use same handle passing mechanisms as EleBBS (On WIN32/OS2)
   * [X] Remove chain support?
 (It could come back later on, but as it is, is not portable to WIN32 or Linux)  We could recreate a newer chain format that